Donald Trump ‘Devoid Of Humanity’ And Latest El Paso Tweet Proves It, Says Former Friend Joe Scarborough

 Scarborough added that Trump’s claim to have “trounced” O’Rourke in El Paso crowd size was “a lie.”
 And a Politifact report supports him.
 According to the fact-checking site, O’Rourke’s rally attracted about 7,000 attendees, while Trump spoke in a facility that held just 6,500 people.
 Trump claimed that 35,000 attended his El Paso rally.

-Though Scarborough was a friend of Trump heading into the 2016 election campaign, he later claimed that he never supported Trump, saying instead that his public statements were merely predictions that Trump would win the Republican nomination, at at time when few in the media took Trump’s campaign seriously, according to Real Clear Politics.
+Though Scarborough was a friend of Trump heading into the 2016 election campaign, he later claimed that he never supported Trump, saying instead that his public statements were merely predictions that Trump would win the Republican nomination at a time when few in the media took Trump’s campaign seriously, according to Real Clear Politics.